"To me, being a winegrower is the greatest joy in life one could ever wish for…"

 After his retirement, Freek Verhoeven turned his love for wine into a serious hobby.
 As an amateur winemaker he planted a first hectare of vines in 2001 and soon got his brother involved as well.
 Not being youngsters anymore they realized soon they needed some help.

 Adam Dijkstra was in the right place at the right time.
 His intention was to follow a winemaking study in South Africa.
-While his bags were already packed, he decided to make a different choice and follow a viticulture education in Germany instead.
-The opportunity to help continue a winery was one that you do not encounter every day.
+While his bags were already packed, ready to go, he decided to make a different choice and follow a viticulture education in Germany instead.
+The opportunity to contribute to the future of a Dutch winery was one that you do not encounter every day.

 One of the largest Dutch wine brands